paramatrixtech/ksapi/README.md

 # ksapi
-Kotak Securities Trading APIs Integration
+The libraries to integrate Kotak Securities Trading APIs.